content-left-bg.png

 Residential camping occurs at centres that have permanent facilities, such as toilets, showers, kitchen and/or dormitory accommodation.
 This includes showground camping (e.g. camping in open air sheds/structures or tents with access to toilet facilities).

 Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline (e.g. bushwalking or swimming in locations other than pools while camping) must comply with the requirements of all CARA guidelines appropriate to the activity.
+Curriculum activities encompassing more than 1 CARA guideline (e.g. bushwalking or swimming in locations other than pools while camping) must comply with the requirements of all CARA guidelines appropriate to the activity.

 Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (OEEC) and consult with OEEC centre staff for risk assessment requirements.